-MU-AP 206 Applied Lessons-Strings (1-2) [For Music and Worship Arts Majors - first four semesters taking the course]

-MU-AP 406 Applied Lessons-Strings (1-2) [For Music and Worship Arts majors - fifth and proceeding semesters]
+MU-AP 206 Applied Lessons-Strings (1-2) [first four semesters taking the course] MU-AP 406 Applied Lessons-Strings (1-2) [fifth and proceeding semesters]

 This course offers beginning to advanced instruction in working with stringed instruments.
 Included is a study of technique through exercises and repertoire.
 Successful awarding of credit is dependent upon the satisfactory completion of the required lessons, fulfillment of practice requirements, and artistic development relative to the level of ability and prior enrollment.
 These courses can be repeated for both the fall and spring semesters.
 Course Fee attached.